Taiwan West Coast Trip

 The Song of the Forest was designed by the Wang Wen-Zhei and is a landmark that was made with local materials.
 The dome represents the trees that lie in the forest of Alishan and the walkway is meant to symbolize the railway between Chiai and Alishan.
 If you head to the Central Fountain, you will have the chance to watch one or two of the 14 water dances that are performed by the fountain every 15 minutes.
 It is especially beautiful at night as the many lights surrounding the fountain highlight the performance remarkably.

-Chaoping is a province in which the Alishan National Park is located.
-It has plenty of hiking trails, beautiful scenic areas, majestic temples and more to be explored.
+Zhaoping is located in the Alishan National Park and it is very close to the Alishan Railway Station.
+You can walk to Zhaoping from the Alishan Railway Station or take a short train journey up to it.
+The surroundings have plenty of hiking trails, beautiful scenic areas, majestic temples and more to be explored.
 Start your day with a sunrise viewing from the train and then take a hike to the Sisters Ponds.
 The legend of the ponds is that they are named after two sisters from the Tsou tribe who apparently fell in love with the same man and then threw themselves in the ponds to show their grief.

 Probably one of the most famous attractions within the National Park is the Sacred Tree.
 A red cypress tree is believed to be over 3,000 years old.
 But it fell in 1998 and now visitors come to see the giant tree lying on its side in the middle of the forest.